EasyIce667/AI-Powered-Mental-Health-Support-Chatbot-for-Crisis-Intervention/README.markdown

 ## Ethical Considerations

-- The chatbot prioritizes crisis detection to ensure users in distress receive helpline information (e.g., National Suicide Prevention Lifeline at 1-800-273-8255).
+- The chatbot prioritizes crisis detection to ensure users in distress receive helpline information.
 - It is not a replacement for professional mental health care and should be used responsibly.
 - User inputs are processed locally and not stored, ensuring privacy.

-## Future Improvements
+## Future Improvements that can be made

 - Incorporate larger datasets for improved model robustness.
 - Add multilingual support for broader accessibility.